 Blue Cross Blue Shield Of Illinois Data Breach Alert Issued By Wolf Haldenstein

-NEW YORK and CHICAGO, May 03, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm is investigating claims on behalf of people who have been impacted by the Health Care Service Corporation d/b/a Blue Cross Blue Shield of Illinois (“BCBSIL”) data breach.
+NEW YORK and CHICAGO, May 4, 2025 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national consumer rights law firm is investigating claims on behalf of people who have been impacted by the Health Care Service Corporation d/b/a Blue Cross Blue Shield of Illinois ("BCBSIL") data breach.

 BCBSIL, headquartered in Chicago, Illinois, announced that the personal information of clients may have been stolen as part of a data breach involving their systems which occurred in February 2025.